Cart (0)

 Vegan cheeses are an option, but we strongly recommend you look at the ingredients.
 Choose non-dairy cheeses with low sodium, minimal additives, and preservatives.

-1) Cheese can be a choking risk: Cheese can pose a choking hazard.
-Because if cheese forms a large glob, it can get stuck in their throat.
-So offer thinly sliced cheese, grated or shredded, or thinly spread melted cheese (refer to the Table at the end of this article for detailed tips).
+1) Cheese can be a choking risk: Cheese can pose a choking hazard if offered in large globs.
+Serve thinly sliced cheese, grated, shredded, or thinly spread melted cheese.

-2) Milk protein allergy: If a child has this allergy, it means their immune system reacts to the proteins present in cow's milk.
-This allergy can trigger a range of mild to severe reactions like itchiness, hives, tingling around lips, swelling of lips, wheezing, coughing, shortness of breath, and vomiting.
-Have a look at our previous article on “Allergens” for a recap.
+2) Milk protein allergy: If a child has this allergy, it means their immune system reacts to the proteins in cow's milk.
+This allergy can trigger a range of mild to severe reactions.

-3) Lactose intolerance: This simply means the body is unable to digest lactose, which is a natural sugar found in milk and milk products.
-This intolerance is rare among infants.
-If your baby has it, speak to your doctor on how to manage it safely.
+3) Lactose intolerance: This means the body is unable to digest lactose, the natural sugar in milk.
+While rare in infants, consult your doctor if suspected.

-4) Watch for constipation: Cheese has no fiber, so if consumed in excess it can lead to constipation in babies.
-Offer high-fiber foods to your baby to prevent digestive issues.
+4) Watch for constipation: Cheese has no fiber, so if consumed in excess it can cause constipation.
+Pair with high-fiber foods.

-- Thin strips: Cut cheese into thin strips that are easy for your baby to grasp and self-feed.
+Thin strips: Cut cheese into thin strips that are easy to grasp.

 Detailed preparation ideas and recipes are given in the Table below.